degville/docs-cloud/en/install-juju.md

 The Juju client now has everything it needs to instruct MAAS to deploy a Juju controller.

-But before we move on to deploying OpenStack with our new Juju and MAAS deployment, it's worth checking that everything is working first.
+But before we move on to deploying OpenStack, it's worth checking that everything is working first.
 To do this, we'll simply ask Juju to create a new controller for our cloud:

 ```bash
 juju bootstrap --constraints tags=juju maas maas-controller
 ```

-The constraint in the above command will ask MAAS to use any nodes tagged with `juju` as the container for the client.
-We tagged this node within MAAS in the previous step.
+The constraint in the above command will ask MAAS to use any nodes tagged with `juju` to host the container for the Juju client.
+We tagged this node within MAAS in the [previous step][tagging].

 The output to a successful bootstrap will look similar to the following: